rifatr/Budget/README.md

 ### Daily Usage
 1. **Add Expense**: Use Expense tab with date picker and category selection
+2. **Quick Entry**: Use home screen widget for instant expense logging
-2. **Check Progress**: View Summary tab for budget vs spending overview
+3. **Check Progress**: View Summary tab for budget vs spending overview
-3. **Adjust Budgets**: Modify budgets in Budget tab as needed
+4. **Adjust Budgets**: Modify budgets in Budget tab as needed
-4. **Data Management**: Export backups or change currency in More tab
+5. **Data Management**: Export backups or change currency in More tab

 ## 🔄 Data Backup